oneeve8/kobble-data/content/videonarrativehowto.md

 One thing you may want to remember right away is to have a double space at the end of each line where you want a soft break.

 And here, I just want to point out now that Kobble keeps what you’ve opened in tabs on top of your Kobble view screen.

 You can close and open them if you want to.

+Did you know how easy it is to create a Presentation in Kobble?

 Now we will create a presentation.
 Simply click the plus sign again